Skip to content

 Pricing and Availability

-Custom voice cloning is available for agencies on the Trillet White-Label platform.
-Contact your account manager for pricing, as it varies based on voice complexity and usage volume.
-Most agencies pass this cost through to clients as a premium feature or implementation fee.
+Custom voices are available on the Trillet White-Label platform.
+Most agencies treat custom voice work as a premium add-on or one-time implementation fee and pass it through to clients.
 For guidance on structuring these fees, see voice agent pricing strategy.

 How Should Agencies Position Custom Voice Services?